aws-powertools/powertools-lambda-python/docs/core/logger.md

 Log buffering enables you to buffer logs for a specific request or invocation.
 Enable log buffering by passing `logger_buffer` when initializing a Logger instance.
 You can buffer logs at the `WARNING`, `INFO` or `DEBUG` level, and flush them automatically on error or manually as needed.

-!!! tip "This is useful when you want to keep logs clean while still providing detailed diagnostic information when needed."
+!!! tip "This is useful when you want to reduce the number of log messages emitted while still having detailed logs when needed, such as when troubleshooting issues."

 === "getting_started_with_buffering_logs.py"